wavemotion-dave/A7800DS/readme.txt

 a7800DS is an Atari ProSystem 7800 console emulator.
 To use this emulator, you must use compatibles rom with a78/bin format.
 Strongly recommend you use NTSC roms...
-PAL ones have more scanlines and will render more slowly.
-All the debug on this port to the DS has been done with NTSC roms.
+PAL ones have more scanlines and will render more slowly and since the sound core is tied to scanlines, the sound will be wrong.
+All the debug on this port to the DS has been done with NTSC roms - seek them out!
 Do not ask me about such files, I don't have them.
 A search with Google will certainly help you.

 Features :
 ----------
  Most things you should expect from an emulator.
 Speed is good.
-Sound less so.
+Sound is passable except for the few games that run below 60FPS.

 Philosophy :
 ----------